fallen-icarus/cardano-loans/README.md

 exit liquidity and, more importantly, creates a stable, predictable asset (the loan's cash flow) that can be packaged into loan-backed securities, forming the essential second layer of a mature credit market.

+> [!IMPORTANT]
+> Thanks to the composability of Cardano-Loans, the loan payment address can be updated in the same
+> transaction where the Key NFT is purchased.
+This composition completely eliminates the risk of
+> missed payments.

 ### Trustless Reputation: The Foundation of Risk Assessment